jairiidriss/jairiidriss.github.io/_pages/about.md

 {% include base_path %}

-I am Idriss JAIRI, a Ph.D. student in machine learning at the <a href = "https://www.univ-lille.fr/">University of Lille</a> (<a href = "https://www.cristal.univ-lille.fr/">CRIStAL Laboratory</a>).
-Having a background in software engineering and data science.
+I am Idriss JAIRI, a Ph.D. student in Machine Learning at the <a href = "https://www.univ-lille.fr/">University of Lille</a> (<a href = "https://www.cristal.univ-lille.fr/">CRIStAL Laboratory</a>), with a background in software engineering and data science.

 Education
 ======